MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 When using the GBxCart to program multiple games to the cartridge, it's recommended to turn SW2A and SW2B to the OFF position.
 To change ROM/RAM banks to program, simply press the button between programming steps.
 Using FlashGBX's "Refresh" button should show that the game information on the left of the screen changes after pressing the button.

-If you're programming the flash chip separate from the board, you'll need to concatenate all the ROM files together into one large 32 Mbit file to program the chip with.
+If you're programming the flash chip separate from the board, you'll need to concatenate all the ROM files together into one large 4 MB file to program the chip with.

 ## Test Points and Final Checkout